milesfking/atp-tennis-prizepicks-model/README.md

 ## Model Evaluation

 The cleaned data was split into a trainning set and a test set, and the 4 various models were fit to the training data.
 Success was evaluated by the mean-squared-error, mean-absolute-error, and R-squared values of the 4 models.
 In reality, mean-absolute-error is probably more important than mean-squared-error, as predictions that are "really wrong" aren't any worse in PrizePicks than predictions that are "slightly wrong."
 It was clear that the random forest model performed the best on the data, with the lowest errors and highest R-squared among the data.
+The random forest was created using the `sklearn` package and further refined by conducting a gridsearch for the best hyperparameters (including the max depth and max features of the trees in the forest).